 With Image & Video Manager in place, Maui Jim has eliminated the need to create image variants and derivatives for each user request since Image & Video Manager handles this automatically.
 It also reduced image bytes by up to 75% across its mobile and desktop sites without compromising image quality.
 As Jim describes it, the Akamai solution has helped the company deliver a better global experience.
 In turn, Maui Jim has realized an improvement in its Google page speed index and SEO ranking as a result of its site relaunch and Image & Video Manager implementation and has seen its conversion rate enhanced.

 As Jim explains, what holistically enables a great user experience is the right high-quality content that loads quickly.
 However, he underscores that the experience also depends on the uptime and consistent availability of the platform delivering that content.
 “Akamai doesn’t just provide a great product but one that works all the time.
 It’s the operational backbone Akamai delivers that sets it apart,” he explains.

 From Jim’s perspective, web and digital experiences will continue to be visually driven, especially for the Maui Jim brand.
-Though the company manages and publishes a moderate number of images, Jim says he’d be highly confident in Image Manager even if the Maui Jim catalog contained 1 million images.
+Though the company manages and publishes a moderate number of images, Jim says he’d be highly confident in Image & Video Manager even if the Maui Jim catalog contained 1 million images.

 “Many direct-to-consumer brands say they’re different because they focus on the customer, but we’ve been doing that for 35 years — and it keeps customers coming back.
 You stay competitive by doing the right thing every time.
 It’s easy to say, but difficult to execute.
 However, that’s what I look for in my professional relationships and when purchasing technology.
 That’s what I found in Akamai,” he concludes.